This post may contain affiliate links. Please read my disclosure policy.

 - 6 large graham crackers crumbled

-- 1 large Hershey chocolate bar broken into pieces
+- 1 milk chocolate bars broken into pieces

 - Mix together milk, whipping cream, sugar, salt and vanilla.
 Pour into the insert of ice cream maker and make according to ice cream maker instructions.
 In the meantime, place marshmallows on a baking sheet and broil for about 3 minutes, taking care not to burn.
 Remove from oven and allow to cool.

 - Once ice cream is almost ready, add crumbled graham crackers and chocolate pieces.
 Tear apart marshmallows and add pieces to ice cream as well.
 Continue making ice cream until it has completely made.
 Serve immediately for softserve ice cream or place in an airtight container and place in freezer for a few hours or overnight for a firmer ice cream.

 Did you make this recipe?

 Share it with the world!